nenoNaninu/TypedSignalR.Client/README.md

 # Introduction

 The C # SignalR Client is untyped.
-To call a Hub (Server-side) function, you must specify the function defined in Hub as a string.
+To call a Hub (server-side) function, you must specify the function defined in Hub as a string.

 ```cs
 connection.InvokeAsync("HubMethod")